geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 Suspicion cards You can use a power from your secrets deck but it lets other players unfurl your conspiracy.

+#### Early ideas
+- Lodges are public societes with affiliates to trades and cabals
+- Trades relate to the players and the board
+- Cabals are secret organiza

 ## Play Test versions